mgeier/insipid-sphinx-theme-nursery/doc/customization.rst

 Custom JavaScript Files
 -----------------------

-Similarly, you can also add JavaScript files located in the :confval:`html_static_path` by adding their paths (again, relative to :file:`conf.py`) to :confval:`html_js_files`.
+Similarly, you can add JavaScript files located in the :confval:`html_static_path` by adding their paths (again, relative to :file:`conf.py`) to :confval:`html_js_files`.